wennjie/react-redux-ionic/README.md

 To display the data we need three things: 1) data, 2) a marker for each data point, and 3) adjust the map viewport to fit the markers.

-Using redux's connect method and a mapStateToProps we have access to the data.
+Data is already passed to the component from our container `<VisibleActivityMap props={ownProps}/>`.
 We then create a simple marker, a list of markers and add the marker to the map.
-The is changed to a functional component.
+Because state is handled by Redux we don't need state in our `MapView`.
+We therefor change `<MapView>` to a functional component.

 We create the function `getGeoBounds` to calculate the corners of the smallest rectangle that will fit all of the data points in activities.